If you want to pursue a quantum PhD at one of our partner universities, here is some advice on how to apply.

 Each of our partner universities offer enrolment in a Doctor of Philosophy (PhD).
 Applying to study for a PhD can sometimes be confusing, and processes differ from university to university.
 We have compiled advice below to help you apply.

 Please be advised that this is a guide only.
 Always check the university websites for the most up to date information.

 SQA PhD Scholarships are available for potential PhD candidates at our partner universities.

 Our partner universities are home to leading quantum researchers.
-You can search our Sydney Quantum Expert list to help you find a potential supervisor.
+To help you find a potential supervisor and project, you can view our list of the latest quantum research opportunities or search our Sydney Quantum Expert list or to help you find a potential supervisor.
 You can search by university or research specialisation.
-Browse here

 Each university also has its own HDR supervisor search portals:

 You will need both a CV and a research proposal to approach and get an endorsement from a potential supervisor.
 You will also need these documents to apply for the PhD program at your partner university.

 Your CV should include your educational qualifications, work experience, core skills and details of any conference presentations, and publications.